SŪKKHIST BUDDHISM

 Panoramic sensing is a general background necessity.

 But everything we can use to help is good.
-Other animals on our planet survive successfully by combining and alternating panoramic sensing with focused action.
+Other animals survive successfully by combining and alternating panoramic sensing with focused action.

-Meditation, renunciation, and other selfless, focused methods are often extreme, hour long, strenuous, self-sacrificial, devoted and dedicated – and they need to be this extreme in order to eliminate the extreme repetitions of compulsive craving.
+Meditation, prayer, renunciation, and other focused methods are often extreme, hour-long, strenuous, self-sacrificial, devoted and dedicated – and they need to be extreme in order to eliminate the extreme repetitions of compulsive craving.

-Prayer and meditation involve very powerful focal points.
+These focused methods all involve powerful focal points.
 Strong focal points need intense panoramic sessions to balance them.

-There is a great difference involved in the normal practice of eradicating – craving, clinging and attachment – the extreme outcomes after a long series of repetitions; and doing this against a background panoramic awareness, capable of (temporarily at least), overcoming the first sign of a repetition, as practiced in Sukkha.
+There is a great difference involved in the normal focused practices of eradicating – craving, clinging and attachment – the extreme outcomes after a long series of repetitions; and doing this against a background of panoramic awareness, as practised in Sukkha.

 Impermanence and Change

 The idea behind detachment and renunciation, is that due to impermanence and change, any hope of fulfilment or security through attachments is illusory.
-Desire leads to attachment.
-And therefore we must renounce, or become detached from, all desire and all attachments.
+Therefore we must renounce, or become detached from, all desire and all attachments.

 Panoramic sensing evolved to recognise the changes, the insecure impermanences, it was built for that purpose.
 It was built to feel safe in those conditions, in exactly that environment.